 Location.
-40° 59.523′ N, 94° 44.096′ W. Marker is in Corning, Iowa, in Adams County.
-Marker is at the intersection of Benton Avenue and 10th Street, on the right when traveling north on Benton Avenue.
+40° 59.519′ N, 94° 44.085′ W. Marker is in Corning, Iowa, in Adams County.
+Marker is at the intersection of Benton Avenue and 10th Street on Benton Avenue.
+Marker is at the House of History Museum.
 Touch for map.
-Marker is at the House of History Museum.
 Marker is at or near this postal address: 1000 Benton Avenue, Corning IA 50841, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 City of Corning Fire Bell (here, next to this marker); Mt.
 Etna United Methodist Church (a few steps from this marker); Adams County Jail (a few steps from this marker); First Adams County Mill (a few steps from this marker); Veterans Memorial (about 600 feet away, measured in a direct line); The Bell (approx. 0.2 miles away); Corning Freedom Rock Veterans Memorial (approx. ¼ mile away); Icarian Colony (approx. 3 miles away).
 Touch for a list and map of all markers in Corning.

 Also see . . .
 Adams County, Iowa, History(Submitted on August 4, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)